-Shape parameters work much like shape declarations for arrays.
+Size parameters work much like shape declarations for arrays.
 Like shape declarations, they can be elided via square brackets containing nothing.
+All size parameters must be used in the definition of the type abbreviation.

 A type parameter prefixed with a single quote is a type parameter.
 It is in scope as a type in the definition of the type abbreviation.
 Whenever the type abbreviation is used in a type expression, a type argument must be passed for the parameter.
 Type arguments need not be prefixed with single quotes: